liminalalbrecht/global_times_webscraper/README.md

 PS: If you come across a bug, lemme know!

 Necessary Updates:
+print("")
 (1) For a small percentage of articles, the information for the authors is missing.
 Either the article does not have author names, or the author name is not in the usual format.
-In the latter case, I still need to write an update.
+In the latter case, I still need to write an update. print("")
 (2) Sometimes, the title is missing.
 Usually, this is due to the fact that the link leads to a video, with different title format.